ibrhmch/ibrhmch/README.md

 ## ⚡ Facts about me:
-- I'm a very good basketball player, I am 6'6" with a wingspan off 6'11" and the only ComSci major that I know off who can dunk.
+- I have the same dimensions as Michael Jordan, I am 6'6" with a wingspan off 6'11" and the only ComSci major that I know off who can dunk.
 - I co-founded a company with my college friends WAFER (World Aquifer Forecasting Engine & Research) to spread environmental awareness and do research to enable solid contigency planning in locations that are suffering from the changing environment.
 - I love nature and like to hike, I also like to stay in shape and workout early in the morning 3 times a week.